-Formative Assessment
+3. Formative Assessment

-This is used by teachers to evaluate students' knowledge, understanding and skills on a day-to-day basis.
-We believe that formative assessment is an integral part of teaching and learning and that classroom assessment can inform future teaching and learning.
+Teachers use this to evaluate students' knowledge, understanding and skills daily.
+We believe that formative assessment is integral to teaching and learning and that classroom assessment can inform future teaching and learning.
 Formative assessment follows agreed processes that aim to address students' individual needs and enable them to fulfil their potential.
 These processes include:

-- Everyday use of learning objectives in all lessons to ensure that students are aware of what they are learning.
-All tests and assessments closely correspond to the learning objectives identified. - Use of success and assessment criteria that will enable students to understand what they need to do in order to improve their performance. - Oral questioning to check that students understand and can use ideas, concepts and skills being taught and that they have retained key facts.
-Both open and closed questions are used with emphasis placed on the former. - The responsibility of teachers to record marks and make them available for the Head of Department by uploading them on the Assessment Manager on SIMS. - Use of the lesson objectives and success criteria by students to assess their own work and that of their peers. - Use of a variety of different forms of classwork and homework tasks that will provide information to teachers about students' progress. - Use of differentiated tasks and processes in the classroom to address the different needs of students. - Recall of previous learning in all lessons to establish where students are and, therefore, build a link between previous learning and the lesson. - Use of a plenary at the end and/or in the middle of the lesson to enable students to communicate their learning and link to lesson objectives. - Formative feedback is given to students that are constructive and positive, explaining strengths and areas in which further progress should be achieved and offering specific guidance for improvement.
+Everyday use of learning objectives in all lessons to ensure that students know what they are learning.
+All tests and assessments closely correspond to the learning objectives identified.

+Use of success and assessment criteria that will enable students to understand what they need to do to improve their performance and achieve success.

+Use of oral questioning to check that students understand and can use the ideas, concepts, and skills being taught and that they have retained key facts.
+Open and closed questions are used, emphasising the former for deeper understanding.

+The responsibility of teachers is to record marks and make them available for the Head of Department by uploading them to the Assessment Manager on SIMS.

+Use of the lesson objectives and success criteria by students to assess their own work and that of their peers.

+Use of a variety of different forms of classwork and homework tasks that will provide information to teachers about students' progress.

+Use of short quizzes to help students retrieve knowledge taught in the previous lesson or at an earlier time, identify gaps and, therefore, lead to adjustments in teaching.

+Use of differentiated tasks, materials and processes in the classroom to address the different needs of students.

+Recall previous learning in all lessons to establish where students are and, therefore, build a link between previous learning and the lesson.

+Use a plenary at the end and/or in the middle of the lesson to enable students to communicate their learning and link to lesson objectives.

+Formative feedback that is constructive and positive is given to students, explaining strengths and areas in which further progress should be achieved and offering specific guidance for improvement.

-Summative Assessment
+4. Summative Assessment